pyscal/pyscal/docs/source/example_clustering.rst

 .. figure:: system1.png
    :alt: original system

-The above image shows a visualisation of the system using Ovito.
+The above image shows a visualization of the system using Ovito.
 Importing modules,

 .. code:: python

     import pyscal.core as pc

-Now we will set up a System with this input file, and calculate neighbors.
+Now we will set up a :class:`~pyscal.core.System` with this input file, and calculate neighbors.
 Here we will use a cutoff method to find neighbors.
 More details about finding neighbors can be found
 `here <https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html#>`__.